 My name is Stewart Johnson.
-I live in Melbourne, Australia with my wonderful wife and children.
+I live in Melbourne, Australia.

 Tell Me More